moorepants/dissertation/_sources/davisbicycle.txt

   batteries to keep up with.
 - The steering universal joint needs keyways instead of set screws for a more solid connection.
-- Git rid of the VN-100 and replace with two analog rate gyros for yaw and roll.
+- Get rid of the VN-100 and replace with two analog rate gyros for yaw and roll.
 This would take away the time synchronization issue.
 The newer versions of the VN-100 offer more capabilities including synchronization signals, so that could be looked into, but overall it is still a poor (and expensive) choice for